-If you are looking for results, the links are on the homepage of the website.
+If you are looking for results during the race, the links are on the homepage of the website.

-Double Anvil Awards Ceremony/Lunch is Sunday, 17 July 2016
+Double & Single Anvil Awards Ceremony/Lunch is Sunday, 16 July 2017

-Double Anvil Awards Ceremony/Lunch will be at 1910 Main ~ An American Bistro.
+Double & Single Anvil Awards Ceremony/Lunch will be at Prime Time Restaurant and Sports Bar.

 Cost for this crazy fun!

 Please see race application for Price Increase Dates and Application Deadlines!

 Double Anvil Team: 2 Person $Check app for prices 3 Pers $